sematext/solr-diagnostics/README.md

 Download the binary from [releases](https://github.com/sematext/solr-diagnostics/releases).
 Then run it with:

     sudo java -jar solr-diagnostics-x.y.z.jar

 You'll need Java (7 or later).
 It will work without `sudo`, but some information will be missing (e.g. all the `sysctl` info).

+The tool will politely say what it collects, then pack everything in a zip archive under `/tmp`.
+You can change this location by adding `-outputdir /some/other/path`

+By default, solr-diagnostics will try to get all Solr logs.
+You can skip this by adding `-noSolrLogs`.
+Similarly, you can collect everything from `/var/log` (they are not fetched by default) by adding `-getVarLog`.

 # Build from sources
 Clone the repository, then run: